 KIPP PEACE Elementary School opened its doors for the first time in the summer of 2011.
-As an open enrollment public charter school, KIPP PEACE will serve students in PK3 through third grade during the 2014-15 school year in the Third Ward community.
+As an open enrollment public charter school, KIPP PEACE serves students in PK3 through third grade in the Third Ward community.

 At KIPP PEACE, we focus on cultivating each student’s oral language development and foundational literacy and math skills so that our students leave fourth grade as ‘ready readers’ and ‘mathematicians.’
 We also prepare our students to become a part of our global society through the study of Spanish and Latin American culture.
 Students on each grade level are exposed to various aspects of global knowledge (science and social studies) through interdisciplinary units of study.
 Our students also learn how to self-regulate through exploring their interests and work habits in our enrichment classes.